DaPP-P/WebScraping/BettingSiteOdds/README.md

 ## Critical items of To-Do List

-1. Set up Raspberry Pi and check how it runs with the program
+1. Set up Raspberry Pi and check how it runs with the program [done]
 2. REDO: CHOOSE A METHOD THAT GETS THE DATA QUICKER AT THE MOMENT TAKES A WHILE TO GET ALL THE DATA.
-    * Potential solutions: have the websites already open so they don't need to be loaded or/and run all loadings of websites at the same time.
+    * Potential solutions: have the websites already open so they don't need to be loaded or/and run all loadings of websites at the same time. [done]
-    * NOTE: This needs to be quick for linux, it can be slow for windows.
+    * NOTE: This needs to be quick for linux, it can be slow for windows. [done]
+    * Currently working for TAB, pointsbet, and unibet.
+Need to add ladbokes now.

 ## 1. Scraping the Data